fillest/gmail-indicator/readme.md

 ![screenshot](http://s.fillest.ru/published/gmail-indicator.png)

 Tested currently only on Linux (Ubuntu).
-Please fork and make pull requests if you want to add support for other environments.
+Please test, fork and make pull requests if you want to add support for other environments.

-Written in Python with no external dependencies beside GTK and Cairo.
+Written in Python with no external dependencies beside GTK/Cairo.

 ## Running
 `python gmail-indicator.py yourusername yourpassword`